-Among episodes where home health care began within 0 to 5 days following the index hospitalization discharge, for the majority of episodes (53.2%) home health care began one day following index discharge (Figure 6).
+Among episodes in which home health care began within 0 to 5 days following the index hospitalization discharge, for the majority of episodes (52.8%) home health care began one day following index discharge (Figure 6).
 The average number of days to the start of home health care was 1.8 days (Figure 7).
-Home health care began earliest for episodes of knee and hip replacement (average of 1.3 days) and latest for stroke (average of 2.2 days).
+Home health care began earliest for episodes of endocarditis with an average of 0.9 days, and latest for atrial fibrillation, CHF, COPD, PCI, and stroke, each with an average of 2.2 days.